Making changes in your environment

 You can be exposed to EDCs through water, air, food, consumer products, or contaminated soil.

-• Can I find out if my personal-care products or cleaners contain endocrine-disrupting chemicals?
+• Can you find out if your personal-care products or cleaners contain endocrine-disrupting chemicals?

-• Can I reduce my use of plastic food containers?
+• Can you reduce your use of plastic food containers?

-• Can I reduce my use of fragrances, both in cosmetics and in other products such as air fresheners, candles, laundry supplies, and cleaners?
+• Can you reduce your use of fragrances, both in cosmetics and in other products such as air fresheners, candles, laundry supplies, and cleaners?

 Formaldehyde